Inner page banner image that shows 4 light blue waves on top of one another

 7. Add 1/2 cup of baking soda before turning on the agitator again.

-8. Stop the cycle and let it soak for one hour.
+8. Stop the cycle and let it sit for one hour.

 9. Run the washer until it’s complete.